-A HSEL/Varsity Network participant is any person directly associated with the club or team.
+An High School Esports League/Varsity Network participant is any person directly associated with the club or team.
 This includes players, managing staff, and school faculty.
-Participants playing in official matches must be high school students enrolled in school affiliated club.
-No participant can have any role in another school's club at the same time.
+Participants playing in official matches must be high school students enrolled in the school affiliated with the club.
+No participant can have any role in another club at the same time.

 1.2 Time Zone

-All broadcasts, announcements, and web pages regarding HSEL competitions will always display time in the Central Time Zone, which is six hours behind the coordinated universal time (UTC -6), with the exception of our "Schedule" page under the "HSEL Majors" tab.
-On that page, all the times align with your timezone.
+All broadcasts, announcements, and web pages regarding High School Esports League competitions will always display time in the Central Time Zone, which is six hours behind the coordinated universal time (UTC -6).
+With the exception of our "Schedule" page under the "High School Esports League Majors" tab as on that page all the times follow your timezone.

-For HSEL, participants will be split into regions based off of time zones as follows:
+For High School Esports League, participants will be split into regions based off of time zones as follows:

-Penalties are given for rule violations within HSEL or Varsity Network.
-These penalties may come in the form of match forfeits, match overturns, player/team suspension, player/team disqualification, or partial or full deduction of prizes.
-Each penalty is given on a case by case basis and the severity of said penalty is at the full discretion of the administration member or members assigned to the case.
+Penalties are given for rule violations within the High School Esports League or Varsity Network.
+These penalties may come in the form of match forfeits, match overturns, player/team suspension, player/team disqualification, or partial or full deduction or prizes.
+Each penalty is given on a case to case basis and the severity of said penalty is at the full discretion of the administration member or members assigned to the case.

 1.5.2 Match Forfeits

 Match forfeits are given when a team fails to provide a full roster at the scheduled time of their match or if they fail to contact their opponent by default time.
-Receiving 3 forfeits in a season will result in an automatic review of your team and could lead to your team being disqualified for the remainder of the season.
+Receiving too many forfeits could result in personal or club restrictions for future participation.

 Disqualifications are given for the most severe incidents such as cheating, multiple forfeits, or multiple minor offenses.
 Disqualifications can be issued to either a team or a player.
-In the case of a team disqualification some or all players may also be suspended depending on the cause for DQ.
+In the case of a team disqualification all or some players may also be suspended depending on the cause for DQ.

 1.5.5 Combination Penalties